AIM-IT4/Intrinsic-Value-of-stocks/README.md

 - 👋 Hi, I’m @AIM-IT4
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Intersection of Finance/Economics with Data Science and Machine Learning
 - 🌱 I’m currently learning R programming language , Web Development
 - 💞️ I’m looking to collaborate on Data Science Project
 - 📫 How to reach me , you can drop an email at jha.8@iitj.ac.in